sandrofsousa/Advanced_SocialDataScience-I/README.md

-# Advanced_SocialDataScience-I
+# Advanced Social Data Science I

-Course material for ASDK20004U Advanced Social Data Science I at Copenhagen University (2023)
+Course material containing slides and exercises of the Social Network Analysis part of Advanced Social Data Science I (ASDK20004U) at University of Copenhagen (2023)